Maximevilla/owaCheck/README.md

 Usage: mailcheck.py [OPTIONS]

 Options:
-  --search TEXT           OPTIONAL Search in this mailbox and retrieves mails
+  --search TEXT           [OPTIONAL] Search in this mailbox and retrieves mails
                           with this word
-  --searchpasswords TEXT  OPTIONAL If True checks for password in this mailbox
+  --searchpasswords TEXT  [OPTIONAL] If True checks for password in this mailbox
                           and retrieves mails
-  --out TEXT              Output fileName
-  --server TEXT           IMAP server address
+  --out TEXT              [OPTIONAL] default:out.txt Output fileName --server TEXT           IMAP server address
   --file TEXT             Input fileName.
 Format : "mail:password" --help                  Show this message and exit.